GHOSH2341/Inspiring-Quote-Generator/README.md

 # Inspiring-Quote-Generator

 Welcome to the Inspiring-Quote-Generator!
-This project is a simple web application that generates random inspirational quotes to brighten your day.
+This is a simple web application that generates random inspirational quotes to brighten your day.
 Built with HTML, CSS, and JavaScript, it's designed to be lightweight, responsive, and easy to use.

 ## Features